How to Catch a Nutria with a Live Trap

 Where to Inspect

 You want to pick areas that have high activity from nutrias.
 These animals are most likely searching for food.
-If your property is near a body of water, you will want to check this area as well since nutria will be looking for food.
+If your property is near a body of water, you will also want to check this area since nutria will be looking for food.

 What to Look For

-Nutria are most active between dusk and sunrise, so most damage will be done at this time.
+Nutria are most active between dusk and sunrise, so most damage will be done now.
 Search for missing plants.
 When nutria feed on a plant, they eat the entire thing, including the roots.
 They will also create burrows.
-Search for disturbed soil, especially if it is near a body of water.
-Nutria may leave tracks that have 5 toes per foot, with webbed hind feet.
-These tracks can be up to 6 inches.
+Search for disturbed soil, especially near a body of water.
+Nutria may leave tracks that have 5 toes per foot and webbed hind feet.
+These tracks can be up to 6 inches long.

 Treatment

-Now that you've identified your pest animal as a nutria and taken note of areas where it is most active, you can use your live trap.
+Now that you've identified your pest animal as a nutria and noted areas where it is most active, you can use your live trap.
 Be sure to wear gloves when handling the trap to prevent leaving your scent.
-If a nutria picks up a human scent on the trap, it will avoid the trap, which will make it ineffective.
+If a nutria picks up a human scent on the trap, it will avoid it, making it ineffective.

 Weeds

 By now, you should have taken note of areas with high nutria activity.
 These areas are where you will put your trap.
 Be sure to place your trap on an even surface.
-A nutria might push or knock over the trap in order to reach the bait inside.
-Place a heavy object such as a brick on top of the trap to avoid this.
+A nutria might push or knock over the trap to reach the bait inside.
+Place a heavy object, such as a brick, on top of the trap to avoid this.

 Trap Trigger

 Using the proper bait will increase your chances of catching a nutria.
-These animals prefer sweet potatoes, but other foods such as apples and carrots will work too.
+These animals prefer sweet potatoes, but other foods, such as apples and carrots, will work, too.
 The bait should be placed near the back of the trap.
-This ensures that the nutria will need to step on the trigger plate in order to reach the food.
+This ensures that the nutria will need to step on the trigger plate to reach the food.

 You will then set your trap by pushing on the door lock and lifting the door plate.
 Keep the door plate lifted while pulling the trigger arm forward to set it.
 You will know it is set when the trigger arm's hook catches the door.